Alf-Inge Haaland

-Alfie Haaland (born Alf-Inge Rasdal Håland; 23 November 1972) is a Norwegian former professional footballer who played as a right-back or midfielder.
-Haaland played in the Premier League with Nottingham Forest, Leeds United, and Manchester City, and won 34 caps for Norway.
+Alfie Haaland (previously Alf-Inge Håland, born 23 November 1972) is a Norwegian former professional footballer who played as a right-back or midfielder.
+Haaland played in England with Nottingham Forest, Leeds United, and Manchester City, and earned 34 caps for Norway.
+He is the father of Manchester City and Norway striker Erling Haaland.

 Haaland joined the youth academy of his hometown club Bryne in 1979 and made his first-team debut in 1989 aged 17.
 He signed his first professional contract with the club a year later.
-Haaland then moved to Premier League club Nottingham Forest in December 1993.
+Haaland then moved to English club Nottingham Forest in December 1993.
 After a four-year spell at the club, he moved to Leeds United.
 He was part of the Leeds team that reached the semi-final of the UEFA Cup and qualified for the UEFA Champions League.
-Haaland then proceeded to make his final transfer to Manchester City.
+Haaland then moved to Manchester City.
 In the same year, Haaland took an eight-year break before returning to Bryne's third team and ending his career in 2013 with Rosseland.

 Club career

 Early life and career

-Alfie Haaland was born Alf-Inge Rasdal Håland on 23 November 1972 in Stavanger, and was raised in nearby Bryne.
+Haaland was born on 23 November 1972 in Stavanger, Rogaland, and was raised in nearby Bryne.
 He joined the youth team of his hometown club Bryne in 1979.
 He made his first-team debut in 1989, aged 17, and established himself in the team the following year after signing his first professional contract with Bryne.

 Nottingham Forest

 Haaland moved to England, joining First Division club Nottingham Forest after a protracted transfer.
-Attempts to sign Haaland started with Brian Clough in October 1992 but was completed under the management of Frank Clark in December 1993.
+Attempts to sign Haaland started with Brian Clough in October 1992 but the transfer was completed in December 1993, after Frank Clark became manager.
 He made his debut for Forest against Leicester City.

 Leeds United

 In July 1997, Haaland joined Leeds United under George Graham.
 He made his Leeds debut against Arsenal on 9 August.
 In September, when Manchester United were losing 1–0 to Haaland's Leeds United at Elland Road, Roy Keane injured his anterior cruciate ligament running for the ball with Haaland.
 As Keane lay prone on the ground, Haaland, unaware of the seriousness of the injury, stood over him and criticised Keane, suggesting that he was merely feigning injury to try to gain a penalty.
 Haaland was booked as Keane was stretchered off the field and was out of action for nearly a year afterward.
 On 26 December 1997, Haaland scored a goal in a 3–1 defeat to Liverpool at Anfield, a feat later achieved by his son, Erling Haaland, on 2 October 2019 while playing for Red Bull Salzburg.

 He was part of the Leeds team which reached the UEFA Cup semi-finals during the 1999–2000 season and which also qualified for the Champions League.
-Haaland was mainly used as a utility player, playing in both midfield and defence under David O'Leary.